-Office of Policy and External Affairs – China Team
+Office of Policy and International Affairs – China Team

 Working with one of the principal strategic goals of the USPTO - to improve IP rights protection and enforcement domestically and abroad, the China Team works to establish strong relationships with China’s IP agencies.
 As U.S. companies seek to do more business in China, it is increasingly important that USPTO effectively collaborates with the relevant national and sub-national authorities to improve the IP environment and address the significant challenges faced by companies in China.

 The USPTO China Team collaborates closely with its U.S. government colleagues on a variety of China matters.
 For example, the USPTO is co-partner with the Office of the United States Trade Representative (USTR) in leading the Intellectual Property Rights (IPR) Working Group of the U.S. – China Joint Commission on Commerce and Trade (JCCT).
 The JCCT is the main bilateral vehicle for addressing trade and investment related challenges, including those related to IPR, between the two countries.
 The China Team also works closely with U.S. rights holders, academics and foreign government officials to gather and assess information to effectively inform policy priorities.
 To assist U.S. rights holders, especially small- and medium-sized enterprises, the China Team provides information and assistance regarding challenges in China’s IP environment, including through China Road Shows which brings the China Team’s expertise to rights holders throughout the United States.

 Request for Comments on Intellectual Property Enforcement in China, 76 FR 64075